discentem/blog-content/content/posts/glazier.md

     OSDCloud Template created at C:\ProgramData\OSDCloud
     Get-OSDCloud.template will return C:\ProgramData\OSDCloud
     ```
+1. Create a OSDCloud Workspace

+    ```powershell
+    New-OSDCloud.workspace -WorkspacePath C:\OSDCloud
+    ```
+    > OSDCloud Workspaces allow you to maintain multiple, diverging WinPEs simulatenously without having to overwrite your work.
+Neat!
+1. Download a Windows 10 iso to `c:\windows.iso` on your virtual machine.
+If you aren't sure where else to find an iso, you can just use Microsoft's Install Media creation tool.
+See [https://www.digitaltrends.com/computing/how-to-download-install-windows-10-iso/](https://www.digitaltrends.com/computing/how-to-download-install-windows-10-iso/) for more info.
 ### Grab drivers from your device fleet

 As per Glazier's [boot media requirements](https://github.com/google/glazier/tree/master/docs/setup#requirements-1), we need to make sure our WinPE image includes